-- Implement a continuous security monitoring system with detection of anomalies to spot intrusions, phishing and password re-use attacks.
+- Implement a continuous security monitoring system with the detection of anomalies to spot intrusions, phishing, and password re-use attacks.

 - Run a continuous discovery and inventory of your digital assets, visualize your external attack surface and risk exposure with an Attack Surface Management (ASM) solution enhanced with Dark Web and code repositories monitoring.